aviondb/aviondb/README.md

 const runExample = async () => {
   const ipfs = await IPFS.create();

-  // Creates a db named "DatabaseName" const aviondb = await AvionDB.init("DatabaseName", ipfs);
+  // Creates a db named "DatabaseName" in the ".aviondb" directory in the project root.
+  // If no path option is defined, $HOME/.aviondb is used for the database directory (e.g. "C:/Users/John/.aviondb" or "~/.aviondb"). const aviondb = await AvionDB.init("DatabaseName", ipfs, { path: './.aviondb' });

   // Returns the List of database names await AvionDB.listDatabases()